 In addition, the trustee will conduct a meeting of your creditors (a “341 Meeting) that you must attend.
 The trustee will question you about the petition and ensure the accuracy of the information provided.
 Although creditors are permitted to attend the 341 meeting, most do not unless they believe you are hiding income or assets.

-Once your petition is filed, a court order known as an automatic stay immediately goes into effect, which stops all debt collection activities, including repossessions, foreclosures, garnishments, and civil lawsuits.
+According to Northern District of Illinois Bankruptcy Court, once your petition is filed, a court order known as an automatic stay immediately goes into effect, which stops all debt collection activities, including repossessions, foreclosures, garnishments, and civil lawsuits.
 The stay remains in effect until the bankruptcy is either dismissed or discharged.

 At Chicago Bankruptcy Clinic, we will handle all the details of your bankruptcy filing with precision and professionalism.
 We are familiar with the rules and procedures of the local bankruptcy courts and have developed working relationships with bankruptcy trustees in jurisdictions throughout Chicago.
 Our legal team has a well-earned reputation not only as dedicated advocates of our clients, but as honest brokers as well.